 Imperial County residents face many challenges in meeting basic health needs.
 Local demographic and socioeconomic characteristics are indicative of some of the challenges.
-A higher proportion of Imperial County residents lives at or below the Federal Poverty Level compared to other counties in California.
-For example, in 2011, 26.8 percent of Imperial County residents were living at or below poverty, compared to 16.6 percent of the statewide population.
+A higher proportion of Imperial County residents live at or below the Federal Poverty Level compared to other counties in California.
+During 2009-2013, 23.3 percent of Imperial County residents on average were living at or below poverty, compared to 15.9 percent of the statewide population during the same period.
 Imperial County continues to report the highest concentration of Hispanic/Latino population of all counties in California.
-More than 80 percent of Imperial County's population is Hispanic/Latino.
-The majority-77.2 percent-are Mexican.
+Nearly 82 percent of Imperial County's population is Hispanic/Latino.

-Imperial County has a broad spectrum of healthcare services.
-Two public hospitals, city-owned El Centro Regional Medical Center and the Pioneers Memorial Hospital and Healthcare District in Brawley, anchor the healthcare delivery system.
+Imperial County has a broad spectrum of health-care services.
+Two public hospitals, cityowned El Centro Regional Medical Center and the Pioneers Memorial Hospital and Healthcare District in Brawley, anchor the health-care delivery system.
 Clinicas de Salud del Pueblo, Inc., is a federally qualified health center with six clinics located throughout the county.
 Clinicas provides comprehensive primary-care services to a large number of residents.
 Both hospitals also operate rural health clinics in the community.
 Much of Imperial County is designated as a medically underserved area.
 The county has a shortage of medical providers, in particular those that provide primary care and mental health services.
-In 2012-2013, there is one primary-care physician for every 4,170 Imperial County residents, compared to one for every 1,341 residents statewide.
-Imperial County has one dentist for every 3,318 residents, compared to one for every 17,514 County residents, compared to one for every 1,829 residents in statewide.
+In 2012-2013, there was one primary-care physician for every 4,170 Imperial County residents, compared to one for every 1,341 residents statewide.
+Imperial County has one dentist for every 3,318 residents, compared to one for every 17,514 County residents in California overall, and one mental-health provider for every 17,514 County residents, compared to one for every 1,829 residents statewide.

-Access to healthcare remains elusive for many Imperial County residents.
-Among the civilian, non-institutionalized population in Imperial County, 79 percent had health insurance coverage and 21 percent did not have health insurance, according to the 2011 American Community Survey.
+Access to health care remained elusive for many Imperial County residents.
+Among the civilian, non-institutionalized population in Imperial County, 79 percent had health insurance coverage while 21 percent did not have health insurance, according to the 2009-2013 American Community Survey Five-Year Estimates.
+Imperial County has transitioned to a Medi-Cal Managed Care System and the Affordable Care Act has expanded the number of individuals that now qualify for health insurance coverage.
+One of the challenges that are being observed is the existence of individuals that are unable to take advantage of the programs due to not having the appropriate documentation status or are undocumented.
+Additionally, groups continue to exist that are reticent to enroll in programs due to being unfamiliar with the process.
 Receiving timely prenatal care is believed to result in better pregnancy outcomes, reducing the risk for preterm delivery and low birth weight babies, in addition to reducing maternal and infant sickness and death, according to the Centers for Disease Control and Prevention (CDC).
-Forty-three percent of pregnant women in Imperial County received either late or no prenatal care, representing an increase in the proportion of women who receive inadequate prenatal care.
+Fifty-eight percent of pregnant women in Imperial County received adequate prenatal care on average in 2010-2012, compared to 79.5 percent of pregnant women statewide during the same period.